 College of Fine Arts and Communication masters degree graduates and candidates receive their hood because of the level of education they have pursued beyond the baccalaureate degree.
 Texas State University’s colors are maroon and gold, hence these colors on the hood.
 The velvet trim on the hood signifies the scholar’s field.
 For example, a Master of Music recipient will have his maroon and gold hood trimmed in pink; a Master of Journalism and Mass Communication recipient will have his maroon and gold hood trimmed in crimson, Theatre and Art are the school colors trimmed in brown and Communication Studies is trimmed in Blue.
 The College of Fine Arts and Communication Masters Hooding Ceremony is an occasion of special recognition for masters candidates to share with their family and friends.
-During the ceremony, each candidate's thesis director is announced, and the faculty member of the student's choice places the masters hood over the head of the masters candidate, signifying successful completion of the masters degree and full membership in the community of scholars.
+During the ceremony, each candidate's thesis director is announced, and the faculty member of the student's choice with a representative from the Graduate College, places the masters hood over the head of the masters candidate, signifying successful completion of the masters degree and full membership in the community of scholars.

 Full regalia is required for this ceremony.